parente/blog-old/pages/docker-registry-softlayer-object-storage/index.md

 me@local$ sudo docker run -d -p 5000:5000 -v /mnt/registry:/tmp/registry registry
 ```

 Such a standalone registry can prove useful, say, in quickly deploying containers on a cloud private network.
 Of course, for serious applications, you'll want more robust storage than local disk, especially on virtual hosts.
-Thankfully, the registry project defines an interface for storage drivers and even ships with one for [S3](https://github.com/dotcloud/docker-registry/blob/master/docker_registry/drivers/s3.py) and
+Thankfully, the registry project defines an interface for storage drivers and even ships with one for [S3](https://github.com/dotcloud/docker-registry/blob/master/docker_registry/drivers/s3.py).

 In this post, I'll show you how to configure the [OpenStack Swift registry storage driver](https://github.com/bacongobbler/docker-registry-driver-swift) so that it works with [IBM SoftLayer Object Storage](https://sldn.softlayer.com/reference/objectstorageapi).
 At the end of the post, you'll have a registry container running on a SoftLayer VM and persisting Docker repositories in SoftLayer Object Storage.
 I won't cover adding authentication to your registry, but the result can still prove useful in a secure environment.